Improving Contactless Fingerprint Recognition with Robust 3D Feature Extraction and Graph Embedding: Implementation Details

 Explicitly speaking, assume the projection center is the center point of the fingerprint, the distance from a minutia to the center point is $(x,y)$, and the sphere radius is $r$.
 Then, its corresponding $z$-coordinate should be:

 In our implementation, we use an empirical adaptation:

 $c$ is a constant, which is set to 70000 here.
 And the 3D orientation $(d_x,d_y,d_z)$ can be easily computed since it is a spherical surface.

-In stage II, the data used for finetuning is the 3D minutiae from contactless fingerprints.
-We use Verfinger 13.0 \cite{verifinger} and our feature extraction network to extract minutiae from the last 2,988 fingerprints in the UWA database \cite{zhou2014benchmark}.
-Due to Verifinger failing to extract features on some fingerprints, we obtain 2,879 images.
-Subsequently, we manually filtered out fingerprints with low-quality depth maps, resulting in 2,779 fingerprint images for training.
-In these 2,779 images, each fingerprint consists of at most 6 images.
+In stage II, the data used for finetuning is the 3D minutiae based feature points from contactless fingerprints.
+We extract some minutiae based feature points via our 3D feature net.
+Specifically, we adjust the recall threshold $\tau_{init}$ for minutiae. $\tau_{init}$ is 0.4 when recalling minutiae and 0.2 when recalling 3D minutiae based feature points.

 Due to the higher frequency of contactless fingerprints with more minor pose variations in real-life scenarios, we sample the fingerprint pairs in the same direction three times.
 The fingerprint pairs of front and left poses, as well as front and right poses, are sampled twice, making the network easier to train.
-Therefore, we ultimately obtain 12,830 pairs of fingerprints in the UWA database for training.

 For the CFPose database, we adopt the last 200 fingerprints for training.
 We perform three-times samplings for fingerprint pairs with a yaw angle difference $\Delta{\theta}\leq10^\circ$ along the y-axis, six-times samplings for those with $10^\circ<\Delta{\theta}\leq45^\circ$, and three-times samplings for the rest, achieving data balance within the CFPose dataset as well as the entire training set.
 The yaw angle is estimated by the method in \cite{tan2020towards}.
-We ultimately obtain 4,230 pairs of fingerprints in the UWA database for training.

-We perform data augmentation on the input 3D minutiae in finetuning, including random 3D rotation ($x$ and $z$ axes range from $-30^\circ$ to $30^\circ$, $y$ axes range from $-90^\circ$ to $90^\circ$), random translation (all three axes range from $-300$ to $300$ pixels), and random dropping of $1/4$ of all the 3D minutiae for the fingerprints with $\Delta{\theta}\leq10^\circ$.
-For the remaining fingerprints, we perform random translation (all three axes range from $-100$ to $100$ pixels), and random dropping of $1/6$ of all the 3D minutiae.
+We perform data augmentation on the input 3D minutiae in finetuning, including random 3D rotation (all axes range from $-15^\circ$ to $15^\circ$) the fingerprints with $\Delta{\theta}\leq10^\circ$.
+For the all fingerprints, we also perform random translation (all three axes range from $-100$ to $100$ pixels), and random dropping of $1/6$ of all the 3D minutiae based feature points.

-However, fingerprints with larger pose variations have a smaller overlap area, which misleads the network training.
-As a result, although the performance on EER is better, the performance on Rank-1 accuracy is worse.
-Thus, we only extract the fingerprints of the same orientation (1,494 pairs) to train an individual network, and fuse the matching scores of the network output obtained by this training method with the matching scores of the network output obtained by the above training method.
-The fusion can slightly increase the EER while achieving a higher Rank-1 accuracy than the experimental results obtained by the two networks.

-If the matching score of the former is $s_1$, the matching score of the latter is $s_2$, and the fused score is $s$, then our score fusion is:

-If we only calculates $s=0.6s_1+0.4s_2$, we can achieve a high Rank-1 accuracy, but the EER will also be high.
-Replacing the lower scores with $s_2$ results in a significant reduction of the EER.